willswats/nixos-config/docs/utilities/gpg.md

 Copy all of the output and add it to GitHub [here](https://github.com/settings/gpg/new).

+Name the key in the following way for clarity: `{host-name}-{date}`, e.g. `will-desktop-2024-06-05`.

 ## GPG SSH Authentication

 ### Add the Keygrip

-Run the following command with the GPG key real name appended:
+Run the following command with the GPG key real name (e.g. William Watson) appended:

 ```bash
 gpg --with-keygrip -k